Charlie9009/CI_PP5_INSTRUMENTA/README.md

 * In the future I want to implement another newsletter service, where I can add products, sales and more.

+* I want to implement a rating system which is more integrated and updates with the users reviews.

+* I want to implement a category system with the questions.

 ## Technologies used

 ### Languages